-The Foundation of any good AI/ML model is data.
+The foundation of any good AI/ML model is data.
 There are mainly two types of data requirements when building/serving a model; real-time data and historical data.

 Historical data is the data that is needed to create an initial model artifact and model analysis.
 However, real-time/streaming datasets are usually needed for model serving.

 Historical data is usually powered by a data lake or data warehouse based on requirements.
-We have gone for a data lake built on top of an object store S3 and columnar data format parquet.
+We have opted for a data lake built on top of an object store S3 and columnar data format parquet.

 Common data sources like catalog, clickstream, search API usage, etc., are partitioned by custom id to optimize customer-specific data transformations.
 These datasets are generated by running spark jobs on top of raw data in the data lake.
 We also generate many use case datasets like query-product stats, relevant user impressions, etc., to speed up data analysis and model generation pipeline.

 One of the major advantages of such a data storage layer is that it helps us quickly perform selective data transformations like query stats and product stats on selective event types (click/cart/order).

 We perform all data transformation tasks on standalone spark or spark on Kubernetes, depending on the use case.